 If you bring in the same managers, within the same management system (or lack thereof), chances are that things will turn bad again.

 A very strong leader can shake this up and get things started on the right path.
 Deep involvement by a consulting firm for 6 months is also an option and we can testify that it works.
 Cross-functional teams should also be aligned with each other to achieve a well-planned, well-coordinated relocation.
 In any case, don’t try this under the guidance of your existing team.

 Have your say on relocating and new factory setup...

-Are you considering a factory relocation project?
+Are you considering a factory relocation project in China?
 What situation are you in, and what pitfalls can you foresee?
 Have you performed a new factory setup project in China?
 What experiences can you share with your community that may assist them in their own?

 Write a comment below and we’ll make sure to respond.